 Modernizing BART’s train control system will allow trains to operate at more closely spaced intervals and at faster speeds, thereby increasing the BART system’s capacity to carry passengers.
 A modernized train control system will enable BART to meet projected transbay demand of over 30,000 passengers per hour in the peak, compared to today’s approximately 21,000 riders.

 The project to replace the system is estimated to cost $915 million.

 A multifaceted funding plan is needed to pay for the project.
 The Metropolitan Transportation Commission approved a funding plan in 2013, which includes funding from federal, state, and regional governments.
 District voters in November 2016 approved Measure RR, which will help fund replacement of the old system.
 Measure RR will provide $400 million towards the modernization our train control infrastructure.
 BART riders are also paying towards a new train control system with their fare dollars.
 The biannual inflation-based fare increase program dedicates fare increases to BART’s top three capital projects: a new fleet of train cars, a new maintenance facility, and the new train control system.

-BART is currently in the process of selecting a train control system provider and is targeting early 2019 to award the contract and then it will take about eight years to fully design and install the system.
+BART is currently in the process of selecting a train control system provider and is targeting mid to late 2019 to award the contract and then it will take about eight years to fully design and install the system.
 The project will start on a test track to prove the new technology and then be phased into BART service with the ability to start running more frequent train service through the Transbay Tube in late 2025/2026.